Shares of Apple suppliers rebound on demand confidence

 Another source said there was no change in orders from Apple for the fourth quarter and their business would not be affected.

-By 0212 GMT, touch panel maker TPK Holding Co Ltd had surged by the daily limit, while touchscreen panel maker Wintek Corp had jumped 5.7 percent.
+By 0212 GMT, touch panel maker TPK Holding Co Ltd (3673.TW) had surged by the daily limit, while touchscreen panel maker Wintek Corp 2384.TW had jumped 5.7 percent.

-Camera module maker Largan Precision Co Ltd and Hon Hai Precision Industry Co Ltd posted smaller gains, up 3.3 percent and 1.7 percent, respectively.
-The main Taiwan share index was up 3.21 percent.
+Camera module maker Largan Precision Co Ltd (3008.TW) and Hon Hai Precision Industry Co Ltd (2317.TW) posted smaller gains, up 3.3 percent and 1.7 percent, respectively.
+The main Taiwan share index .TWII was up 3.21 percent.

 "Market consensus is that the transition between old and new models in Q4-Q1 may affect shipments at Apple suppliers, but the overall picture is still intact," said Bevan Yeh, a senior fund manager of Prudential Financial Securities Investment Trust.
 "The demand for Apple's iPhone and iPad is not falling."